defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/65-modlishka.md

 ### Modlishka

 Modlishka is an amazing tool that can mirror a website on the fly, rewriting links to ensure the site functions.
-This allows us to essentially MitM connections to our targetted service from a domain we control.
+This allows us to essentially MitM connections to our targeted service from a domain we control.

 Lets get a checkout of Modlishka and get things setup to be run in docker.